peterdol/azure-functions-route-priority/README.md

 * A literal wins over a parameter in precedence.
 * For literals with different values (case insensitive) we choose the lexical order
 * For parameters with different numbers of constraints, the one with more wins

+The package is based upon the work by https://briandunnington.github.io/azure_functions_route_priority

 ## Usage